 The standard week with variable working hours

-For employees with fixed working days but different hours of service, e.g. due to different business hours, it is desirable not to distribute the daily plan evenly, but on certain days a higher plan time should apply and on other days a lower plan applies.
+For employees with fixed working days but different hours of service, e.g. due to different business hours, it is desirable not to distribute the daily plan hours evenly, but apply higher plan time on certain working days and on other days a lower plan applies.
 Example: a 40-hour week with 5 working days results in a daily plan time of 8 hours.
-The following deviation is desired; 9 hours are required from Monday to Thursday and 4 hours on Fridays (reduced working day).
+The following deviation may be applied; 9 hours to apply from Monday to Thursday and 4 hours on Fridays (reduced working day).
 This model is widely used in industries like construction.
 This requirement prompts the following questions:

 - In this example, how are absences/leaves accounted when Friday shows 4 plan hours and leaves are reported in days instead of hours?
 Does a 4 hour day count as a whole or half day if a day of vacation or sick day falls on a Friday?

-- Since the Staff Times vacation calculator handles vacation in days, the daily working hours can only be divided into half and full working days.
-If the Friday is defined as a half-day, this means that the vacation leave may be considered half a day and the vacation calculator assumes 4.5 working days.
+- Since the Staff Times vacation bank handles vacation in days (not hours), the working days must be allocated to half or full days using the illustrated tick boxes above.
+If the Friday is defined as a half-day, this means that the vacation leave may be considered as half a day and the vacation bank therefore assumes a 4.5 working day week (90% quota).